DSP Group, Inc.'s (DSPG) CEO Ofer Elyakim on Q1 2020 Results - Earnings Call Transcript

 Ofer Elyakim

 Thank you, Tali.
-Good morning everyone and thanks for joining us today.
+Good morning everyone, and thanks for joining us today.
 I hope that you had the opportunity to read our press release which we distributed earlier this morning.
 I would like to open this call by thanking all of our employees, customers, and partners for their continued support during this unusual period.

-The COVID-19 pandemic presents an unprecedented global medical, financial, and human challenge, affecting every aspect of our lives, including of course the semiconductor industry.
+The COVID-19 pandemic presents an unprecedented global medical, financial, and human challenge, affecting every aspect of our lives including of course the semiconductor industry.
 In this call, we shall elaborate on its implications for our business.
-We will begin by reviewing our results for the first quarter, then comment on the progression of our business plan and finally provide context for our outlook.
+We will begin by reviewing our results for the first quarter, then comment on the progression of our business plan, and finally provide context for our outlook.
 Dror will then provide you with details about our financial results for the first quarter and our projections for the second quarter.

-At first, the COVID-19 outbreak was confined solely to China and mainly affected our customers supply chain operations as factories still to reopen after the Chinese New Year holidays.
+At first, the COVID-19 outbreak was confined solely to China and mainly affected our customers’ supply chain operations as factories failed to reopen after the Chinese New Year holiday.
 Those factories experienced a prolonged shutdown and gradually resumed operations in early March.
-Moreover, in March as the outbreak expanded west, and in compliance with social distancing and lockdown regulations aimed at slowing the spread of the COVID-19, we moved most our employees worldwide to work from home model, a transition that went quite smoothly.
+Moreover, in March as the outbreak expanded west and in compliance with social distancing and lockdown regulations aimed at slowing the spread of the COVID-19, we moved most of our employees worldwide to a work from home model, a transition that went quite smoothly.

 Throughout this time, our ability to deliver products on time and serve our customers remained intact.
 Meanwhile, by the end of the quarter and to a larger extent and what is now the second quarter, demand for consumer electronic products has softened due to those same social distancing and shelter-in-place restrictions.
-Despite these headwinds we were able to generate $28.2 million in revenues for the first quarter coming within our original guidance range and essentially flat year-over-year while declining by 3% sequentially.
+Despite these headwinds, we were able to generate $28.2 million in revenues for the first quarter coming within our original guidance range and essentially flat year-over-year while declining by 3% sequentially.

-Moreover, revenues from growth initiatives reached $18.2 million growing by 3% year-over-year while declining by 7% sequentially, and accounting for 64% of total revenues.
+Moreover, revenues from growth initiatives reached $18.2 million, growing by 3% year-over-year while declining by 7% sequentially and accounting for 64% of total revenues.
 This achievement drove our GAAP and non-GAAP gross margins to 50.9% and 51.4% respectively.
-Moreover, during the quarter we met an important milestone and paid out an innovative AGI [ph] SoC reflecting our growing confidence in the success of our business.
+Moreover, during the quarter, we met an important milestone and paid out an innovative edge AI SoC reflecting our growing confidence in the success of our business.
 This also drove non-GAAP R&D expenses to peak at $9.6 million in the first quarter.

-For the remainder of the year, we do expect our R&D expenses to run at a more moderate run aligned with our historical spending.
+For the remainder of the year, we do expect our R&D expenses to run at a more moderate run rate aligned with our historical spending.
 While some aspects of the pandemic on businesses and consumers will be temporary, this crisis will certainly have long-term implications for how we live, work, and interact.
-In such an environment we believe that DSP Group's technologies will become even more essential.
-We have developed world-class technologies and innovative solutions for three market verticals, namely Unified Communications, SmartVoice and SmartHome, which has become the growth engines of the company, each of which is increasingly more important in the new paradigm under which we would be living and working.
+In such an environment, we believe that DSP Group's technologies will become even more essential.
+We have developed world-class technologies and innovative solutions for three market verticals, namely Unified Communications, SmartVoice, and SmartHome, which has become the growth engines of the company, each of which is increasingly more important in the new paradigm, under which we will be living and working.

-Now let me elaborate.
-In the Unified Communications, the global mandatory shelter-in-place orders have created a surge in the number of individuals working from home or other remote locations.
+Now, let me elaborate.
+In the Unified Communication, the global mandatory shelter-in-place orders have created a surge in the number of individuals working from home or other remote locations.
 This has created an increased demand for UC products such as headsets, phones, video and audio conferencing systems to enhance workforce efficiency and productivity.
-On the Voice User Interface our SmartVoice solutions are already powering over 80 different products from tablets to lights which is remote controlled cameras and many more, and are well positioned to benefit from the rising need for adding Voice User Interface to many more devices due to increasing preference for contactless, germ-free, voice-enabled human-machine interface.
+On the Voice User Interface, our SmartVoice solutions are already powering over 80 different products from tablets to light switches, remote-controls, cameras, and many more, and are well positioned to benefit from the rising need for adding Voice User Interface to many more devices due to increasing preference for contactless, germ-free, voice-enabled, human-machine interface.

-On our IoT Connectivity Solutions our DECT and ULE products are addressing the growing demand for reliable IoT connectivity and to a voice communications for the SmartHome market.
+On our IoT Connectivity Solutions. our DECT and ULE products are addressing the growing demand for reliable IoT connectivity and two-way voice communications for the SmartHome market.
 Amid the COVID-19 outbreak, voice calls made from home increased significantly which should drive demand for the integration of DECT and ULE into home gateways to ensure high quality of service and full home coverage.
-Moreover, even our legacy cordless business can fare much better and realized a lesser decline rate through the much increased usage of phones at home.
+Moreover, even our legacy cordless business can fare much better and realize a lesser decline rate through the much-increased usage of phones at home.

-While we are confident about our engagement pipeline and the potential of each of our growth initiatives, looking forward we may face some near term softness mainly related to a shortfall in consumer spending.
+While we are confident about our engagement pipeline and the potential of each of our growth initiatives, looking forward we may face some near-term softness mainly related to a shortfall in consumer spending.

 In summary, we are enthused about having an important role to play in helping people everywhere transition to a safer and more productive work and home environment with new innovative tools for communication, collaboration, and touch-free device control.
-We will continue to execute our technology solution based strategy through this crisis and emerge as a much stronger company when it ends.
+We will continue to execute our technology’s solution-based strategy through this crisis and emerge as a much stronger company when it ends.

 Now, I would like to address each of the business segments starting with SmartVoice.
-During the quarter we generated revenues of approximately $4 million from sales of SmartVoice products reflecting a year-over-year decline of 4% and a sequential decline of 19%, we attribute the decline to two main factors, both COVID-19 related.
-The first is associated with the lower manufacturing capacity in the first quarter as many of our customers manufacturing partners were forced to extend the Chinese New Year factory shutdowns.
+During the quarter we generated revenues of approximately $4 million from sales of SmartVoice products, reflecting a year-over-year decline of 4% and a sequential decline of 19%.
+We attribute the decline to two main factors, both COVID-19 related.
+The first is associated with the lower manufacturing capacity in the first quarter as many of our customers’ manufacturing partners were forced to extend the Chinese New Year factory shutdowns.
 Encouragingly, these factories have gradually resumed production and capacity is increasing every week.

-The second factor resulted from a collapse in retail footfall in Europe and North America in March and the change in consumer behavior resulting from social distancing and shelter-in-place restrictions.
-We believe however, that this weakness is temporary and that our SmartVoice solutions are more crucial now than ever, particularly, with Voice User Interface moving from useful feature to a necessity.
+The second factor resulted from a collapse in retail footfall in Europe and North America in March, and the change in consumer behavior resulting from social distancing and shelter-in-place restrictions.
+We believe however, that this weakness is temporary and that our SmartVoice solutions are more crucial now than ever, particularly, with voice as user interface moving from useful feature to a necessity.

-Amid the COVID-19 breakout, the Centers for Disease Control and Prevention in the U.S. and similar bodies in other countries recommend among other things to avoid touching surfaces in public places that have traditionally been high touch, examples elevator buttons, light switches, and many more.
-Likewise at home, it is advisable to avoid touching the surfaces of shared devices like remote control switches, alarm keypads, door handles, smart phones and tablets.
+Amid the COVID-19 breakout, the Centers for Disease Control and Prevention in the U.S. and similar bodies in other countries recommend among other things to avoid touching surfaces in public places that have traditionally been high touched, examples elevator buttons, light switches, and many more.
+Likewise at home, it is advisable to avoid touching the surfaces of shared devices like remote control, switches, alarm keypads, door handles, smart phones, and tablets.

 We strongly believe that Voice User Interface adoption will accelerate more rapidly as a result of this crisis as we embrace and development new habits faster than we would have otherwise.
 As adoption accelerates we expect Voice User Interface application to expand into additional products use cases.